You tell me there's no war going on against the private sector.

 He talks about the passenger.

-He's trim, he's white haired, he's bursting with energy, proud of the business he's built.
+He's proud of the business he's built.

-It's not large By the way things are measured these days, but certainly successful.
+It's not large, by the way things are measured these days, but certainly successful.

 He shows me sales figures, award citations, stories from trade magazines.